symfony-tr/symfony-docs-tr/reference/dic_tags.rst

 validator.initializer
 ---------------------

-**Purpose**: Register a service that initializes objects before validation
+**Amaç**: Register a service that initializes objects before validation

 This tag provides a very uncommon piece of functionality that allows you to perform some sort of action on an object right before it's validated.